Witiko/doctoral-thesis/main.md

 represent semantic math in math information retrieval systems.

  [^65]: For more information about languages for semantic math representation,
-        see recent proceedings of the *International Conferences of Intelligent Computer Mathematics (CICM)* [@kamareddine2021intelligent], or talks
+        see recent proceedings of the *International Conference of Intelligent Computer Mathematics (CICM)* [@kamareddine2021intelligent], or talks
         from the [*Semantic Representation of Mathematical Knowledge*][52] workshop.